Obsessive-Compulsive Disorder

 Treatment Options

-Given the multifaceted nature of MDD, treatment typically involves a combination of approaches tailored to the individual's needs.
+Given the multifaceted nature of OCD, treatment typically involves a combination of approaches tailored to the individual's needs.
 These may include:

 • Medication Management